stoufferlab/phyloint/README.md

 This `R` package provides functions to calculate properties related to food-web intervality (Stouffer et al. 2006; Eklöf et al. 2013) while mixing species phylogenies with interaction matrices as described in:

-Anna Eklöf and Daniel B. Stouffer, "The phylogenetic component of food-web structure and intervality." *Theoretical Ecology* (in press).
+Anna Eklöf and Daniel B. Stouffer, "The phylogenetic component of food-web structure and intervality." *Theoretical Ecology* (in press) doi:[10.1007/s12080-015-0273-9][doi].

 #### How to install directly from github